bengthedberg/bengthedberg.github.io/_posts/2019-12-02-requirements-to-use-cases.markdown

 But I do not see edit an event as a primary or core use case because it is like add an event.

-Once we build a domain model that allows us to capture n event, editing or removing it should not have a major impact in our domain.
+Once we build a domain model that allows us to capture an event, editing or removing it should not have a major impact in our domain.
 So, they are out.

-Adding an event to calendar, however, requires extending our domain model.
+**Adding an event to calendar**, however, requires extending our domain model.
 For each user, we need to keep track of the events they are attending.
 So, this is another core use case.
-And the same applies to follow an organiser.
+And the same applies to **follow an organiser**.
 For each user, we need to keep track of the organisers they follow.

 Now look at the fourth column, we don't have any primary use cases because all these are for reporting.